Experienced Estate Planning Attorney Helps Protect Your Family

 - Parent contingency plan — If you have minor children, it is important to express your preference regarding who should care for them in case you die suddenly.
 Although this is more urgent for single parents, couples cannot overlook the unlikely possibility they could be taken in a common accident.

 Which estate planning tools are right for you depends on your particular circumstances.
 Relying on a one-size-fits-all approach can leave significant gaps in your plan and expose your family to a great deal of uncertainty.
-At Pennington Law, PLLC, I am committed to designing complete plans for comprehensive coverage.
+At Pennington Law - Estate Planning, PLLC, I am committed to designing complete plans for comprehensive coverage.

 Contact my Surprise, AZ office today for a free estate planning consultation

 When creating an estate plan to safeguard your family’s future, you want an attorney whose advice you can trust.
 I am determined to provide reliable counsel based on a personal approach to every aspect of your estate plan.
-Call Pennington Law, PLLC at 623-208-7867 or contact my Surprise, AZ office online to schedule your free consultation.
+Call Pennington Law - Estate Planning, PLLC at 623-208-7867 or contact my Surprise, AZ office online to schedule your free consultation.
 Home and hospital visits available.